Testing the nature of Gauss-Bonnet gravity by four-dimensional rotating black hole shadow: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Dr. M. Guo for useful discussions about the rotating black hole.
-This work was supported by the National Natural Science Foundation of China (Grants No. 11675064 and No. 11875151) and the Fundamental Research Funds for the Central Universities (Grants No. lzujbky-2019-ct06).
+This work was supported by the National Natural Science Foundation of China (Grants No. 12075103, No. 11875151, and No 12047501), the 111 Project (Grant No. B20063), and the Fundamental Research Funds for the Central Universities (No. Lzujbky-2019-ct06).